-Sometimes it’s crystal clear that it’s time to hire, like when you need to replace an administrative professional who filled a critical role on your team, or when your company is opening a second local office.
-But what about those times when it's less clear that you need to add more employees?
+Sometimes it’s crystal clear that it’s time to hire, like when you need to replace a systems analyst who filled a critical role on your team, when your company is opening a second location and needs an office manager, or when you feel like you’re doing the work of three people — and you are.

 It can be a difficult decision for managers to make, but we're here to help.
 Here are some common scenarios that can assist you in determining whether you’re adequately staffed or it’s time to hire:

 When your company has the right number of employees, you can think about the future of the business and the initiatives that will take you there.
 When you're understaffed, though, those things take a backseat, and you postpone new initiatives even when you have the budget for them.
 Think about whether these scenarios ring true: